Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback

-We assume that the reverse channel is error-free but introduces a delay of single\footnote{It is straightforward to generalize all of our results to a general delay of $d\geqslant 1$ packet intervals.
+We assume that the reverse channel is error-free but introduces a delay of a single\footnote{It is straightforward to generalize all of our results to a general delay of $d\geqslant 1$ packet intervals.
 While the generalization does not alter the fundamental nature of our results, it requires a more complex notation, which we avoid for clarity.} packet interval.
 Thus, the ``information'' available to the transmitter when choosing rate $R_t$ is ${\bf I}_t=[F_1,F_2,\ldots , F_{t-1},R_1,R_2,\ldots,R_{t-1}]$.
-We find it convenient to explicitly include the previous rates $\{R_\tau\}_{\tau<t}$ in the information vector ${\bf I}_t$ because the ACK/NACK feedback $F_\tau$ characterizes channel quality \emph{relative to} the transmission rate $R_\tau$.
+We find it convenient to explicitly include the previous rates $\{R_\tau\}_{\tau<t}$ in the information vector ${\bf I}_t$ because the ACK/NAK feedback $F_\tau$ characterizes channel quality \emph{relative to} the transmission rate $R_\tau$.
 Note that the controller chooses the transmission rate at time $t$ solely based on the information vector ${\bf I}_t$, which is available at the receiver as well.
 We assume that the receiver is also aware of the controller's rate allocation strategy, so that it can compute the current and previous values of $R_t$.

 Finally, we assume in the sequel that the SNR is constant over each block of $T\gg 1$ packets, and that it changes independently from block to block, i.e., that the channel is ``block fading.''
 In the sequel, we focus (without loss of generality) on the first block, for which $t\in\{1,\ldots,T\}$, and omit the $t$-dependence on the SNR, writing $\gamma_t$ as ``$\gamma$.''
 In addition, we use $p(\gamma|{\bf I}_t)$ to denote the posterior SNR distribution, which can be associated with the prior distribution $p(\gamma)$ through the conditional mass function $P(F_t\ |\ \gamma,R_t)$ given in (\ref{eq:ack_nack_prob}).